How Much Cash Should Retirees Have on Hand?November 7, 2019

 income (noted above).

-While all the retirement accounts below can generally be accessed penalty-free after age 59½, there are tax implications to consider before using them for your cash cushion.
+While you can use your retirement accounts to build up your cash cushion through some short-term investments and you can generally access them penalty-free after age 59½, there are tax implications to consider before using them for your cash cushion.

 |Account Type||Potential Uses||Tax Considerations|